 This course examines the neuroscience of psychedelic compounds.
 Students will examine the processes by which psychedelic compounds interact with the brain, and how this interaction can lead to profound changes in perception, cognition, emotion, behavior, and creativity.
 Students will learn about the specific neural pathways and mechanisms that underlie the effects of psychedelic compounds.
 Through readings, lectures, discussions, students will examine the scientific research on the therapeutic potential of psychedelic compounds, as well as their use in spiritual and creative contexts.
 Students will critically evaluate which psychedelic compounds may be best suited to different mental health conditions, for referral purposes.
 Students will examine the neuroscience of expanded states of consciousness (ego dissolution, mystical/transcendent experiences) and why these experiences have the potential to cause lasting changes in the brain.
 Students will explore the complex interplay between brain chemistry and the subjective experience of the client.
-Participants will develop a discerning eye in evaluating research and science around psychedelic-assisted therapy and identify the sources and qualities that form their opinion on the neuroscience of psychedelic compounds for personal growth, mental health conditions, and more.
+Participants will develop a discerning eye in evaluating research and science around psychedelic compounds for personal growth, mental health conditions, and more.

-PS 5500 Emerging Trends in Psychopharmacology: Ethical use of Psychedelics and Other Substances used to treat addiction (reciprocity with Addictions certificate program)
+AAR/PS 5800-2 Emerging Trends in Psychopharmacology: Ethical use of Psychedelics and Other Substances used to Treat Addiction (reciprocity with Addictions certificate program) 2 units